Dell OptiPlex 380

 Summary

-The Dell OptiPlex 380 is a great example of an overlooked system that becomes interesting once you stop judging it by its intended purpose.
+The Dell OptiPlex 380 is a great example of a system that becomes interesting only once you stop judging it by its original purpose.
 With a few smart upgrades, it can span nearly two decades of PC gaming, all while costing less than many single “retro” components.

 Ugly?
 Absolutely.